 The high price is the highest price reached during a specific time period.
 The low price is the lowest price reached during a specific period.

-The price of the last transaction.
+The price of the most recent transaction.
 See Bid, Ask and Last Price – Understanding Stock Quotes for how some of these elements work together to move the price.

 The difference between the price of the highest trade and the price of the lowest trade for the daily session.
 The average intraday range gives an idea of how much an asset typically moves during the day; this information can aid in making trading decisions (see: Use the Daily Range Strategy to Improve Your Trading).